-- 17.-(1) No part of the authorised development comprised in Work No.1 may commence other than preliminary works until the undertaker has notified the Ministry of Defence and Durham Tees Valley Airport of- - (a) the precise location of the authorised development with grid coordinates; - (b) the proposed date of commencement of construction; - (c) the height above ground level in metres of the tallest structure; and - (d) the maximum extension height in metres of any construction equipment. - (2) Within 28 days of completion of the construction of the generating unit in either phase of the authorised development, the undertaker must notify the Ministry of Defence and Durham Tees Valley Airport of the date of such completion of construction.
+17.-(1) No part of the authorised development comprised in Work No.1 may commence other than preliminary works until the undertaker has notified the Ministry of Defence and Durham Tees Valley Airport of-

+(a) the precise location of the authorised development with grid coordinates;

 (a) S.I.
-2003/1998
+2003/1998.